 - Introduction to Course

 Evaluation will be carried out in accordance with Douglas College Policy.
 The instructor will provide written course outlines with specific evaluation criteria at the beginning of the semester.
-Evaluation will be based on some of the following: take home assignments, seminar participation including assigned ‘in-class’ tasks, research paper and/or presentation.
+Evaluation will be based on some of the following: Research proposal, presentation facilitation, qualitative study evaluation, research project, seminar participation including assigned ‘in-class’ tasks, and final exam.

 An example of an evaluation scheme would be: